 The Boston University London Graduate Mass Communication Summer Program combines an internship, related coursework, and independent living.
 Students spend 11 weeks studying global marketing communication and mass media while participating in a full-time internship.
 The first five weeks are spent taking two core courses.
-In the last seven weeks, students work full-time in their internships and complete a research project or thesis.
+In the last six weeks, students work full time in their internships and complete a research project or thesis.
 All courses are offered at the graduate level and students take classes at the centrally located BU London Academic Center.

-Required Courses (Weeks 1–6)
+Required Courses (Weeks 1–5)

 Students take these two courses during the first phase of the program:

 - COM CM 738 Global Marketing Communication (4 credits)

 - Issues covered include nationality, branding, international distribution, sales promotion, advertising, public relations, and intercultural marketing.
 Students analyze case studies and decisions in the management of marketing in a multinational context.